Merrell Trail Glove 5 Review

 Cons: Too many extras to feel barefoot, uncomfortable midsole, difficult to size

 If you approach this shoe as an ultralight trail runner, we would put it at the top of its class.
 But from the stance of a minimalist running shoe, the Trail Glove 5 misses the mark.
-While we found that the Barefoot 2 construction does a good job of mimicking the shape of the foot standing still, in motion it resulted in an unnatural change to our gait.
+While we found that the Barefoot 2 construction does a good job of mimicking the shape of the foot standing still, in motion, it resulted in an unnatural change to our gait.
 The flex of the Trail Glove is adequate in the toe box, but a relatively thick midsole makes the shoe much more torsionally rigid — sacrificing barefoot accuracy for the sake of added stability.
 A well-lugged outsole makes for a grippy ride through any trail conditions, which boosted our confidence in response to making quick adjustments to balance.
-Unfortunately, the current version of this shoe is heavily augmented, and as a result, the Trail Glove hardly fits the mold of barefoot running shoes.
+Unfortunately, the current version of this shoe is heavily augmented, and as a result, the Trail Glove 5 hardly fits the mold of a barefoot running shoe.
 But for the minimalist who is looking for a versatile trainer, this shoe makes a compelling case when compared to bulkier trail runners.

 It is important to note that while these two share a name, they are very different shoes.
 The knit upper of the Trail Glove 5 3D affords a lighter, sock-like feel compared to the regular laced version.
 But we found the 3D very difficult to size properly, with our normal size feeling nearly two-sizes too big — we highly suggest trying these on in a shop before purchasing.